 Changes to the package configuration are described in a later section.

-The following sections describe how to perform dynamic reconfiguration tasks using SAM or using MC/ServiceGuard commands.
+The following sections describe how to perform dynamic reconfiguration tasks using Serviceguard Manager or Serviceguard commands.

-Using SAM to Add Nodes to the Configuration While the Cluster is Running
+Using Serviceguard Manager to Add Nodes to the Configuration While the Cluster is Running